matn7/CS-Notes/src/main/java/spring/SPRING-CORE.md

 ## Spring Boot Auto Configuration

-`@SpringBootApplication`
+- :star: `@SpringBootApplication`
     - Spring Context
     - Auto Configuration
     - Component Scan

 - Spring boot looks at
     - a) Frameworks available on **CLASSPATH**
     - b) Existing configuration for the application based on these

-Spring boot provides basic configuration needed to configure the application with these framework.
+- Spring boot provides basic configuration needed to configure the application with these framework.
 This is called `AutoConfiguration`.

 ## Spring Boot, Spring, Spring MVC

 **`Spring Framework`**

 - Most important feature of Spring Framework is Dependency Injection.
 At the core all Spring Modules is Dependency Injection or IOC Inversion of Control.
 - Reduce duplication, plumbing code.
 - Integration with other framework

 **`Spring MVC`**

 - Spring MVC framework provides decoupled way of developing web applications.
 With simple concepts like `DispatcherServlet`, `ModelAndView` and `ViewResolver`, it makes it easy to develop web applications.

 ## Spring boot

-*pom.xml*
+**pom.xml**

 ```xml
 <dependency>
     <groupId>org.springframework.boot</groupId>